CiscoSteve42/Notes/Linux/Linux Foundation/IntrotoCloudInfraTech.md

 SDN and Networking for Containers
 ---------------------------------

-* **Software-defined networking (SDN)** dcouples the network control layer from the traffic forwarding layer, allowing SDN to program the control layer and to create custom rules in order to meet these new networking requirements.
+* **Software-defined networking (SDN)** decouples the network control layer from the traffic forwarding layer, allowing SDN to program the control layer and to create custom rules in order to meet these new networking requirements.

 ### SDN Architecture